mattermost/mattermost-handbook/contributors/join-us/localization.md

 ### Cherry-pick translation PRs to release branches

-Amy Blais will notify the team if the PR should be cherry-picked to a release branch (e.g. ``cloud``).
+Amy Blais will notify the team if the PR should be cherry-picked to a release branch (e.g. ``release x.x``).

 PR review owners:
   - Server translations PRs - Owner: Guillermo